I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 We teach step-by-step starting from the very basics so that even beginners can learn easily.

-⚠️ However, the pace of the lecture may feel fast, or the amount of content to learn may seem overwhelming.
-Please make sure to check the free sections first!
+⚠️ However, the pace of the lecture may feel fast, or the amount of content to learn may feel overwhelming.
+Please be sure to check the free sections first!

-We will clearly define concepts that were once vague and obscure.
+We will clearly define concepts that were once vague and hazy.

 Stop haphazard coding!
 Become a skilled professional who won't be replaced by AI.

-Job seekers who want to get a job as a developer (especially backend) in Korea
+Job seekers who want to find employment as a developer (especially backend) in Korea

 Technical questions in coding tests and interviews will no longer be intimidating.

-You will acquire the Java theoretical and practical knowledge that companies desire.
+You will acquire the Java theoretical and practical knowledge that companies look for.

 Developers who use Java-based technologies like Spring, but lack a deep understanding of Java itself

-Stop copying and pasting code!
-Now you can understand what the code does and why it's used that way.
+Stop copy-pasting code!
+Now you can understand what this code does and why it's used this way before you use it.

 You will be able to utilize the technology you handle more effectively.